Prepping Tips: Drying or Dehydrating Food

 Like Those Before Us

-Long before the modern conveniences of freezers or pressure canners, people from early American settlers to military members have relied on healthy and nutritious dried foods to supplement their diets.
+Long before the modern conveniences of freezers or pressure canners, people from early American settlers to military members relied on healthy and nutritious dried foods to supplement their diets.
 Dried or dehydrated foods have a long shelf life, are easy to store in a small area, and can be carried easily in a backpack or emergency survival kit.

 Recommended Food Preservation Resources